Baguette Cut Diamond: All Things You Need To know

-To give you a perspective of these rectangular-shaped elongated diamonds, the length to width ratio is 5:1.
+To give you a perspective of these rectangular-shaped elongated diamonds.
 Thus they are super slim yet equally long and look quite nice when available in abundance.

 History of the Baguette Diamond